The commerce stack WooCommerce should have been — open source, edge‑native. Shipped.

 - 0 kb

-- shipped JavaScript by default
+- JS shipped on storefront pages by default

 Twenty‑two years